Welcome to Maple Class

 We will have two main enquiries this term.
 The first will be a scientific enquiry about space where we will be answering the big question- "The Earth, Sun and Moon, which is the odd one out?"
 This will also involve learning about the forces: gravity and air resistance as well as geography linked with time zones and the Earth's hemispheres.

 At the end of the term, we will be completing an RE enquiry based around the question- "If God is everywhere, why go to a place of worship?"
 During this, we will have the opportunity to learn about different religious places of worships.

-Click here to see our weekly timetable.
+Click here to see a our Term 5 Timetable.